biolabalo/Url-Shortener/README.md

 ### Instructions

-Your task is to create a full stack URL shortener similar to bitly.com using Reactjs/Nextjs (TypeScript) to replicate the provided UI mock-up.
-You are expected to implement the UI components, handle user interactions, and ensure responsiveness.
+Task is to create a full stack URL shortener similar to bitly.com using Reactjs/Nextjs (TypeScript) to replicate the provided UI mock-up.
 The backend should be implemented using AdonisJs.
-Stock images may be used for any pictures/logos in the design.

-### Mock-up: Frontend

 ## Requirements